 The use of an AED can increase survival rates for Sudden Cardiac Arrest (SCA) for over 80% within the first three minutes.
 The first three minutes are the most critical.

-Our adult CPR certification class is only fifty dollars for each adult, and our Call.Push.Shock™ class is free!
+Our adult CPR certification class is only forty-nine dollars for each adult, and our Call.Push.Shock™ class is free!
 This class captures the essence of how the heart functions, and how to recognize the signs and symptoms of a victim when sudden cardiac arrest happens.
-Just think about it - with a little bit of knowlege and some practice, you can save someone’s life!
+Just think about it - with a little bit of knowledge and some practice, you can save someone’s life!

 Go here to find out more information about our adult course: Sign up for a CPR Class here